 Small group stories and singing sessions focus on developing the children’s literacy, numeracy, creativity and social skills.

 Our Outdoor provision is a vital component to our curriculum.
 We encourage the children to access our garden in all weathers and provide appropriate clothing.
 The outdoors offers freedom to explore and investigate, to imagine and collaborate and to use all their senses and the whole of their bodies.

 Promoting Fundamental British Values

 The fundamental British values of democracy, rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs are implicitly embedded in the EYFS personal, social and emotional development area of learning.
 We promote these values in our daily practice through:-

 Democracy- through the EYFS aspect of making decisions together.
 We do this through the EYFS aspect of making relationships.
 We offer many activities in Nursery which encourage children to listen to each other, negotiate, take turns and share eg at the creative area, block play, and role play.
-We play games that actively encourage turn taking.
+We play games that actively encourage turn-taking.
 Children are encouraged to ask questions and develop enquiry in their play.
 Adults support this modelling how to reflect on the thoughts and ideas children express and by asking children what they think.
-At family time children are actively encouraged to listen to one another and to take turns to speak.
+At family time, children are actively encouraged to listen to one another and to take turns speaking.
 Decisions are made as a group for example choosing which song to sing.

 We are an inclusive enhanced resource nursery for children with SEND (special educational needs and disabilities) and all our children develop an awareness and understanding of disabilities.

-To read our curriculum policies, please click on the links below.
+To read our curriculum policies, please visit our policies page